MonoOni/binarydist/README.md

-*Mono on i Project June 26, 2018*
+*Mono on i Project July 6, 2018*

-# 6/26/18 Binary Preview Package Notes and Instructions
+# 7/6/18 Binary Preview Package Notes and Instructions

 The Mono on i Project began porting Mono to PASE on IBM i on January 19, 2018.
 There are still numerous bugs to fix, and the port is hardly production-ready